befeist/RCA_closure_areas/RCA_data_exploration/README.md

     |__ spatial_ref_lines
   |__ scripts
   |__ outputs
+    |__ lines_report
+    |__ rca_poly

 ```

 - *Ruttenberg et al collaboration* folder and subfolders is not available in the repository, it has to be retrieved from the DRIVE.
 - *scripts* folder contains Cullen's code to generate the objects for the polygons creation.
 - *outputs* contain any results generated and stored from the code.

-So far it only contains the xlsx with the list of incorrect lines.
+# Lines Report

+The `lines_report.qmd` and `lines_report.html` contain details of incorrect RCA lines detected.
+These are generated directly from the CSV file and displayed alongside the NOAA lines for comparison.

+# RCA Creation Function

+The final version of the function to generate the polygons is stored in `rca_lines_to_poly_v6.R`.
+Details of its execution, results, and validation process are documented in `rca_generation_and_validation.qmd`.